muhashmicisco/CustomCloudOnBoarder/README.md

 The script resolves friendly inputs into technical IDs.
 It fetches the `personId` and `displayName` from the People API and the `locationId` from the Locations API.

 ### Phase 2: Cloud Provisioning
 A Webex Workspace is created using the resolved identity.
-If personalized, it uses the User's name; if shared, it uses the `WorkspaceName` or defaults to `WS-IP`.
+If personalized, it uses the User's name; if shared, it uses the `WorkspaceName` (optional) or defaults to `WS-IP`.
 An activation code is then generated.

 ### Phase 3: Local Device Handshake
 The script connects to the local device IP and: